 The assessment process of the interior cab noise and the test conditions are defined in the revised TSI noise, which refers to EN 15892:2011.

-The equivalent OTIF regulation to the TSI Noise is the UTP Noise.
+OTIF regulation equivalent to the TSI Noise is the UTP Noise.

 Clause 4.2.9.3.5: Labelling

 (2) Harmonised pictograms shall be used to mark controls and indicators in the cab.